P.M.B & S.C. Limited (trading as Cardiff Bay Yacht Club)

 6.5.4 One certificate will be issued for debentures held jointly by several persons and delivery of a certificate to one joint holder shall be sufficient delivery to all of them.

-All Members shall have insurance in respect of themselves and their vessel, such policies to cover third party, wreck recovery and public liabilities to a sum laid down by the Council of Management from time to time (such sum presently being £2 million for dinghies and £3 million for all other vessels), and Members will undertake that they will annually renew such insurance policies promptly.
+All Members shall have insurance in respect of themselves and their vessel, such policies to cover third party, wreck recovery and public liabilities to a sum laid down by the Council of Management from time to time (such sum presently being £3 million for all vessels), and Members will undertake that they will annually renew such insurance policies promptly.
 If required to do so by the Council of Management, each Member shall sign a declaration stating that they have adequate insurance cover in compliance with this Bye-Law 7.
-For the avoidance of doubt, it is the sole and inescapable responsibility of each Member that their vessel is insured in compliance with the Club’s Bye-Laws and the Harbour Authority’s Bye-Laws.
+For the avoidance of doubt, it is the sole and inescapable responsibility of each Member that their vessel is insured in compliance with the Club’s Byelaws and the Harbour Authority’s Byelaws.

 The Club has adopted the RYA recommended club rules for unpaid fees and abandoned boats.
 These rules are set out below.

-If at any time any mooring fees or facility fees payable to the Club by any Member or former Member shall be three months or more in arrears:
+8.1 If, at any time, any mooring fees or facility fees payable to the Club by any Member or former Member shall be three months or more in arrears, the Council of Management shall be entitled:

-(iii) Alternatively, any boat and/or boat trailer (if applicable) which, in the opinion of the Council of Management cannot be sold may, upon such notice as aforesaid, be disposed of in any manner the Council of Management may think fit and the expenses recovered from the Member or former Member.
+8.2 Alternatively, any boat and/or boat trailers (if applicable) which, in the opinion of the Council of Management cannot be sold, may, upon such notice as aforesaid, be disposed of in any manner the Council of Management may think fit and the expenses recovered from the Member or former Member.
 Any arrears as aforesaid shall be deemed to be a debt owing to the Club by the Member or former Member.

 Members who wish to live aboard their boat for a period of time in excess of two weeks are only permitted to do so once they have obtained the prior written consent of the Council of Management.